 How to Use Banana Yucca Fruit

 Each fruit has three sections, and each of those contains a double line of large, black seeds.
-I tried running the cooked fruit through a food mill and the results were hilarious.
+We tried running the cooked fruit through a food mill and the results were hilarious.
 Black seeds were literally flung through the air, pinging off cabinets and countertops.
 It's much easier to split the fruit open with your fingers, then scoop out the seeds and the fibers that hold them in place.
-While I've heard the seeds can be dried and ground into flour, I haven't tried that yet.
-I tossed my seeds out into the backyard, hoping to start my own crop of banana yucca at home.
+While we've heard the seeds can be dried and ground into flour, we haven't tried that yet.
+We tossed our seeds out into the backyard, hoping to start our own crop of banana yucca at home.